LW.12601 / LW. 12602

 The Health Care Bureau safeguards the rights of health care consumers statewide through investigation of and enforcement actions against insurers, providers, drug companies and other individuals and entities that engage in fraudulent, misleading, deceptive, or illegal practices in the health care market.
 The Bureau’s Health Care toll-free Helpline provides information and assistance to thousands of New Yorkers annually, including resolution of individual consumer health-related complaints, making sure consumers and patients get access to the health care they are entitled to.
 The Bureau also enforces certain federal laws relating to cigarettes and monitors compliance with the nationwide settlement between major tobacco companies and state attorneys general from 52 states and jurisdictions.
 The Health Care Bureau also educates New Yorkers about the rights and protections they have available to them under the Managed Care Bill of Rights and other health and consumer protection laws.
 In addition, the Bureau advocates for legislation and policy initiatives to enhance the rights of health care consumers and their ability to access quality, affordable care in New York State.

-The seminar will meet for two hours each week and will be graded credit/no credit based on class participation, completion of in-class exercises, and submission of writing assignments and self-evaluation.
+The seminar will meet for two hours each week and will be letter graded (2 credits) based on class participation, completion of in-class exercises, submission of writing assignments and final presentations.
 Participation will be limited to 10 students to encourage active discussion and dialogue.
 The seminar will be led by Mayur Saxena, Civil Enforcement Section Chief in the Labor Bureau, and Sandra Pullman, Assistant Attorney General in the Civil Rights Bureau.
 Classes will also feature guest speakers, including executive staff, bureau chiefs, and staff from the legislative and press offices.

 - defining the concept of “social justice” and exploring legal and philosophical arguments for and against government intervention for the purpose of ensuring social justice, including understanding the sources and limits of the Attorney General’s jurisdiction;